 We're happy to add two new alarms to our bedwetting alarm selection-the DRI Eclipse and the DRI Excel.
 Occasionally, families prefer not to take their children out of disposables when they begin using a bedwetting alarm.
 Most alarms are designed to be used with cloth underwear so that can be a dilemma.
 These alarms can help with that dilemma.

-The DRI Eclipse and DRI Excel alarms offer the distinction of having a sensor that is especially designed to be used in a pull-up or panty liner.
+The DRI Eclipse and DRI Excel alarms offer the distinction of having a sensor that is especially designed to be used in a pull-on or panty liner.

-To reattach, simply use a fresh pull-up or panty liner.
-For children who are too large for pull-ups, a disposable panty liner can be adhered to their own underwear.
+To reattach, simply use a fresh pull-on or panty liner.
+For children who are too large for disposable pants, a disposable panty liner can be adhered to their own underwear.
 The Urosensor should be positioned so that it is close to the top layer of the liner.

 As with any bedwetting alarm, you should insure that your child gets up and walks to the bathroom when the alarm sounds.
-Turning the alarm off and going back to sleep in the wet pull-up is counter productive to the conditioning process.
+Turning the alarm off and going back to sleep in the wet disposable pant is counter productive to the conditioning process.

 Comments will be approved before showing up.